Actress Halle Berry once said in an interview with Yahoo! Style that she has worn a bra to bed every night since she was 16 to keep her breasts perky.

 We’ve discovered that as long as you’re wearing the right type of bra, wearing one to sleep is really a matter of personal preference.

-There’s no evidence to suggest that it will make your breasts perkier, or cause breast cancer so if you’re more comfortable with one on go for it, and if you’re not that’s ok too.
+Yes, you can.
+There’s no evidence to suggest that wearing a bra to sleep will make your breasts perkier or cause issues.
+If you’re more comfortable with wearing your bra to bed, go for it; if you’re not, that’s ok too.